 And I’m not talking a twenty dollar bill either.
-I won around $60,000 in scholarships over the course of two degrees and graduated debt-free (it helped that I went to an affordable school – check out some cheap colleges to consider).
+I won around $60,000 in scholarships over the course of two degrees and graduated debt-free.
 Trust me when I say that I know how to apply for scholarships and win them.
 I want to help you win scholarships as well.

 Apply for scholarships!
-There are scholarships out there for all kinds of students – don’t believe any of the scholarship myths (I debunk five of the biggest scholarship myths in this post – just scroll down!).
+There are scholarships out there for all kinds of students – don’t believe any of the scholarship myths.
 If you follow this guide, I won’t just help you apply for scholarships – I’ll help you win them!

 The first step to successfully apply for scholarships is to find them.
 The best places to find scholarships are on universities’ websites, your guidance counsellor’s office, or online.
 Also, be sure to see if your parents’ work, associations, unions, or clubs offer scholarships.
 Here are some great websites to check out:

 Fastweb is a great website with over 1.5 million scholarships listed worth $3.4 billion.
-There aren’t many more complete and more useable websites out there so I would suggest going here first and then checking out other websites afterwards.
+There aren’t many more complete and more usable websites out there so I would suggest going here first and then checking out other websites afterward.

 Zinch has over $1 billion in scholarships in their database which is a lot, but not as much as some other databases.
 I still highly recommend them because the site is easy and fun to use and there are some scholarships on there that aren’t available elsewhere.